新加坡华语资料库

 RELATED INFORMATION

-- Yumseng has become an essential term used for offering toasts in celebratory and festive banquets.
-The term is not only used by Chinese of different ancestral origins for offering toasts, it is even sometimes used by people of other races.
-Yumseng must be offered three times, at an increasing volume.
-The louder and longer the joyous exclamation, the more sincere the blessing.
-Such energetic toast offering ceremonies are now a special feature of wedding banquets in Singapore.
+• Yum seng has become an essential term used for offering toasts at celebratory and festive banquets – not only by the Chinese, but sometimes by people of other races as well.
+Yum seng must be offered three times, at an increasing volume.
+The louder and longer the shouts of yum seng, the more sincere the blessing.
+Such energetic toasts are now a characteristic feature of Chinese wedding banquets in Singapore.